nbonamy/powerpoint-custom-table-style-generator/README.md

 ## Installation

 You need to install [gomplate](https://docs.gomplate.ca/installing/).
+You also need `realpath` to be available.

 On MacOS you can install it using brew:
 ````
+brew install coreutils
 brew install gomplate
 ````